-As a startup, you only need to spend a few hundred dollars to get a great website up and running using a standard website builder, like WordPress, Template Monster, Wix or Sitebuilder.
-Take your time and shop around, ask your friends or colleagues as there is a very good chance that someone in your network will know someone who can put together a beautiful site using these simple builders.
+As a startup, you only need to spend a few hundred dollars to get a great website up and running using a standard website builder, like WordPress.
+Take your time and shop around, ask your friends or colleagues as there is a very good chance that someone in your network will know someone who can put together a beautiful site using a simple builder.

 Some things you don’t need to start a recruitment agency

 Business cards, a printer, a scanner or a server!

 You don’t need any of these things when starting out (and in our opinion, ever).
 Going paperless and wireless is easier than you might think.
 Connect with people via LinkedIn or Google, read resumes online and make notes before your interviews (reading resumes in interviews is lazy), and scan documents via your mobile phone.
 Use the money you save and take your partner out to dinner.
 (You might need the credit points in the months ahead!).

 A few extra expert tips about starting out

 Personal relationships are everything in recruitment.
 Spend time getting to know your clients personally.
 Take them to lunch, invite them to golf, call them and say hi each week and share information with them whenever you can.
 This may sound obvious, but the art of relationship building is slowly disappearing in many sectors of recruitment.